 Brother is a company that produces printers that closely fit the needs of a small business, whether you're working from home or in a small office.
-They focus on laser printers, which help you maximize your page yields, which is great if you're printing out a lot of forms.
+They focus on laser printers, which help you maximize your page yields, which is great if you're printing out forms.
 They also have a couple of inkjet printers available, so it's easy to add a splash of color to graphs.
 Overall, they maintain quick print speeds so that you can get your report out the door as quickly as possible.

 Unfortunately, since the drum unit isn't built in the cartridge, you have to buy it separately; this adds extra costs down the road.
 If you need to scan documents or want to digitize some old family photos, you may be disappointed at its lack of a scanner.
 Also, it's terrible at printing photos, but this isn't unexpected for a laser printer.
-Nonetheless, it's excellent if you often print black-only text documents, and it's among the best cheap printers we've tested.
+Nonetheless, it's excellent if you often print black-only text documents and is among the best cheap printers we've tested.

 Brother is a well-known brand that offers practical and efficient business solutions in the form of their printers.
-They tend to produce sturdy and well-built printers that have high page yields at an affordable cost, and their ink or toner cartridges tend to need replacing less.
+They tend to produce sturdy and well-built printers with high page yields at an affordable cost, and their ink or toner cartridges tend to need replacing less.
 However, their ink or toner cartridges tend to be a bit more expensive than their competitors, and they don't usually have Bluetooth support, which can be a little disappointing if you have multiple people sharing a printer.